 Nothing sets the mood for a cozy night in quite like the flickering of a fireplace.
-If you don't have the luxury of a hearth, light a candle (or more) to channel the feel of an afternoon by the fire.
+If you don't have the luxury of a hearth, light a candle (or more than one) to channel the feel of an afternoon by the fire.

 Black It Out